syrkis/virian.org/posts/parabellum.typ

 Be it the only one or one among uncountably many, our experience remains irrevocably confined to a single, linear trajectory.

 How is one then to reason probabilistically about future—potential or eventual—outcomes under such ambiguous circumstances?
-From an information theoretical point of view, where does one locate the French error?
+From an information theoretical point of view, where does one locate the French error at Céline?

 Parabellum, viewed in a vacuum, is thus a potentially parallelizable world awaiting that which acts.
 Appendix A shows an example of single and paralel trajectories.
 Recalling that counting is the bedrock of probability @schilling2017, Parabellum proposes the following procedure: